 OCI should be included in FILS re-association messages – request and response

+OCI should be included in AMPE handshake messages, i.e. Mesh Peering Management Frames

+OCI should be included in WNM Sleep Mode messages – request and response

 OCI is probably not needed in TDLS messages – as it would be validated on Infra initially, and subsequent channel switch request contains channel/operating class information that can be validated.